- YTD, global IPO volumes fell 5%, with proceeds down by 36% YOY

 While the number of IPOs remained flat, the Americas region saw an increase in proceeds of 86%, raising US$9.1b, YOY.
 This growth was primarily attributed to a single mega spin-off IPO, which happened to be the largest US IPO since November 2021.
 The US experienced an uptick driven primarily by a few large deals and recent improvements in market sentiment could be a sign for more US IPO activity later in 2023 or 2024.
 However, despite the positive developments, it may take the overall Americas IPO market longer to recover than many market participants forecasted at the beginning of the year due to the unforeseen banking crisis in 2023.

 YTD, the Asia-Pacific IPO market has maintained its position as the global leader in IPO volume and value, with an approximate 60% share.
 Of the top 10 global IPOs, half were from Mainland China and one was from Japan.
 The region saw 371 IPOs raising US$39.4b in this period, a YOY fall of 2% and 40% respectively – proceeds were down significantly due to a cooler-than-expected Mainland China IPO market, with many large IPOs waiting on the side-line.
-Indonesia has surpassed Hong Kong in the global stock exchange rankings by deal number.
+For the first time in more than 20 years, Indonesia has surpassed Hong Kong in the global stock exchange rankings by deal number.

 EMEIA IPO activity has continued to shrink, with 167 listings raising US$12.4b YTD, a 12% and 50% fall YOY, respectively.
 Despite this, the region kept its position as the second largest IPO market with 27% of all IPO deals, and saw the second biggest IPO at US$2.5b.
 India exchanges also broke a two-decade streak, jumping to the top spot in deal count.
 However, inflation levels in most European countries remain challenging, and the lack of liquidity continues to hold back IPO activity.